loopandlearn/news/docs/edition/2025-07-07.md

 ## `LoopFollow v3.0.0` is released

+> NOTE: with LoopFollow 3.0, the minimum iOS version is modified to 16.6.
+It used to be iOS 15.5.

 `LoopFollow v3.0.0` is released.
 There were 2 releases since the last newsletter was published:

 [`LoopFollow v2.8.0`](https://github.com/loopandlearn/LoopFollow/releases/tag/v2.8.0):